decktra/model_sandbox/README.md

 This model <code>belongs_to</code> a Product and <code>has_one :entry, as: :entriable</code>.
 It can contain other attributes that are exclusively related to the purchase (acquisition_channel, conversion_funnel, etc.).
 It delegates amount and date to Entry.

-## Refund
+### Refund

 This model <code>belongs_to</code> a Purchase and <code>has_one :entry, as: :entriable</code>.
 It can contain other attributes that are exclusively related to the refund (reason, partial/total, etc.).
 It delegates amount and date to Entry.

-## Payout
+### Payout

 This model represent a transfer of money from the user's Gumroad account to its bank, paypal, etc. It <code>has_one :entry, as: :entriable</code> and can contain other attributes that are exclusively related to the payout (destination, etc.).
 It delegates amount and date to Entry.

-## BalanceSnapshot
+### BalanceSnapshot

-To avoid calculating a huge amount of historical entries, a snapshot and a date
+To avoid calculating a huge amount of historical entries when a balance in a given point of time is needed, a snapshot of a balance at the end of each date is recorded by this model.
+Therefore, if Account needs to calculate a balance for a specific time, it only has to get the previous date BalanceSnaphot and add/subsctract all debits/credits (entries) of that day.

 Unique index on date to guarantee uniqueness and to search efficiently/fast